sozu-proxy/sozu/doc/how_to_use.md

 # How to use Sōzu

-> Before a deep dive in the configuration part of the proxy, you should take a look at the [getting started documentation](./getting_started.md) if you haven't done it yet.
+> If you didn't take a look at the [configure documentation](./configure.md), we advise you to do so because you will need to know what to put in your configuration file.

 ## Run it